Boroondara Local Government Elections 2024

 Green spaces, lower energy bills, walkable neighbourhoods, EV charging

-Electing a climate-friendly council will help with progress on:
+Electing a climate-friendly Council will help progress on:

-• Enhancing green spaces, tree canopy cover and biodiversity
+• Enhancing green spaces, tree cover and biodiversity

-• Targeted support for solar PV and electrification to help lower energy bills
+• Targeted support for solar PV and electrification to lower energy bills

 • Supporting cycling, walkable neighbourhoods and EV charging